saostad/sql-ts-knex-generator/README.md

 ## Usage

+in root of your project after you installed your preferred driver:

+`npx sql-ts-knex-generator -c ./config.json`

+OR

 `node ./bin/sql-ts-knex-generator -c ./config.json`

+Based on your config file:

-The file will be exported with the filename `Database.ts` (or with the name specified in the configuration) at the current working directory.
+- It a file will be exported with the filename `Database.ts` (or with the name specified in the configuration) at the current working directory.
 Warning: if this file exists, it will be overwritten.
+- It will generate a directory named `generated` in current working directory and put all files on that.

 ---